Shajan/toto/MODEL.md

 The ratio is configurable - for example, 3 TIME layers followed by 1 SPACE layer, repeating throughout the stack.

-### 3. Pre-norm Architecture
+### 3. Pre-norm Architecture with Residual Connections
+Each transformer layer uses a pre-norm design with residual connections:
-LayerNorm is applied before each attention and feedforward sublayer (rather than after), following modern transformer designs for better training stability.
+- **Pre-norm**: LayerNorm applied before each sublayer (rather than after)
+- **Residual connections**: Skip connections around both attention and feedforward sublayers
+- **Pattern**: `Input → LayerNorm → Attention → Add → LayerNorm → MLP → Add → Output`

+The residual connections enable:
+- **Gradient flow**: Direct paths for gradients during backpropagation
+- **Training stability**: Enables training of deep transformer stacks
+- **Feature preservation**: Lower-level features can combine with higher-level representations

 **Key Insight**: By alternating between temporal and cross-variate attention, the model learns both how individual metrics change over time and how different metrics influence each other - essential for multivariate forecasting.